panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 myVariable; // => undefined
 ```

-The main difference between `null` and `undefined` is that `null` represents a missing object, while `undefined` represents unitialized state.
+The main difference between `null` and `undefined` is that `null` represents a missing object, while `undefined` represents an uninitialized state.

 The strict equality operator `===` distinguishes `null` from `undefined`: